sodadata/docs/soda-agent/upgrade.md

 To take advantage of new or improved features and functionality in the Soda Agent, you can upgrade your agent when a new version becomes available <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.

-1. Use the following command to find out which version of the Soda Agent Helm chart you have deployed on your EKS cluster.
+1. Use the following command to find out which version of the Soda Agent Helm chart you have deployed on your cluster.
 ```shell
 helm list -n soda-agent
 ```